 I had been dabbling in a spiritual teaching back home and one of the practices was to try to separate yourself from the barrage of thoughts that assail your mind at every turn.
-The goal was to find the deeper, truer you beyond all the noise.
-“You are not your thoughts,” the teaching went, but rather, the being who is glomming on to the damnable things, 98 percent of which are stress-inducing, useless warnings about danger, real or imagined, fear, past conditioning, and so on, and then calling the resulting unstable construct “me.”
+The goal was to find the deeper, truer you beyond the noise.
+“You are not your thoughts,” the teaching went, but rather, the being who happens to be glomming on to the damnable things, 98 percent of which are stressful, useless warnings about danger, real or imagined, and fears and psychological conditioning, and so on, and then calling the resulting unstable construct “me.”

-As I stood eye to eye with one of the world’s mega-celebrities, I was aware of the inner rattlings growing rather intense, some of which suggested I was far less important than Mr. Hopkins in the grand scheme of things.
+As I stood eye to eye with one of the world’s mega-celebrities, I was aware of such inner rattlings growing rather intense.
+Many of them suggested that I paled in importance to Mr. Hopkins in the grand scheme of things.
 In fact, I was inconsequential by comparison.
 I felt myself starting to shrink.

 But I didn’t.
 I un-glommed.

-My knees didn’t tremble as they had a few years back when I ran into Jackson Browne hiking up a river path in Temescal Canyon with some friends.
-Back then I didn’t have the mind-detachment mojo, and I dissolved into heap of Jell-O upon seeing my childhood idol first-hand, as I recalled how uncannily his angst-filled songs had cataloged the peaks and valleys of my teenage years.
+My knees didn’t tremble as they had when I ran into Jackson Browne hiking up a river path in Temescal Canyon with a few friends.
+Back then I didn’t have the mind-detachment mojo, and I dissolved into heap of Jell-O upon seeing a childhood idol first-hand.
+I recalled how uncannily his angst-filled songs had cataloged the peaks and valleys of my teenage years.

-A few gulls landed a few feet from Anthony Hopkins’ toes and he shooed them away.
+A few gulls landed a few feet from Anthony Hopkins’s toes.
+He shooed them away.
 I looked squarely at him.

 “Gorgeous day,” he said, smiling, squinting in the bright sunshine.

-“You’d think a beach like this would be crowded,” I offered.
+“You’d think there’d be more people on the beach,” I offered.
 “This is amazing.”

-I thought about offering a friendly nod and walking on just then — the easy way out.
+I thought about offering a friendly nod and walking on — the easy way out.
 But no, I wanted to fully feel not being tangled up in the mind, not being awed.